AznIronMan/Limitless-OldVB/README.txt

 - added placeholder label for system testing fields to be displayed
 - added language table to database and default database
 - added multiverse, language, and misc field for characters in database
-- added about, donate, exit, update, and options modules and removed them from main
+- added about, donate, exit, update, options, settings, and editor modules and removed them from main
-- transfer of mini modules from main to respective locations in progress
+- transfer of mini modules from main to respective locations
+- reduced the number of library files required to be physically in install folder, now embedded into game
+- added newgame module for future use
 - added ClarkTribeGames LLC digitial signature

 [PREVIOUS UPDATES]